semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

 ## Supported Versions

-Go 1.10 is the default version.
+Go 1.10 is the default version in the Virtual Machine used by Semaphore 2.0.
 Go 1.11 is supported as well.
 You can change versions with `sem-version`.
 Here's an example:

 <pre><code class="language-yaml">blocks:
   - name: Tests